vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 ### Identify the Application Load Balancer and Connect to the RedTeam Host

 1. Go to the stack outputs and look for the website URL stored in the **albEndpoint** output value.
 Test access to the site by right clicking and opening in a new tab.
-Note the URL for your site as this will be used throughout this workshoop round.
+Note the URL for your site as this will be used throughout this workshp round.

 2. While still in stack outputs, right click the link in **RedTeamHostSession** and open in new tab.
 This will launch an AWS Systems Manager Session Manager to the host you will use to perform add hock scans against your site URL.